 NP 58-201 recommends that boards of directors of reporting issuers be composed of a majority of independent directors.
 NI 52-110 sets out the standard for director independence.
 Under NI 52-110, a director is independent if he or she has no direct or indirect material relationship with the Company.
-A material relationship is a relationship which could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of a director's independent directors are Jay Sujir, Colin Kinley, Steven W. Lynn, Jim Kolbe and Lord Robin Renwick.
+A material relationship is a relationship which could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of a director's independent judgment.
+A majority of the Company's current directors are considered independent.
+The independent directors are Jay Sujir, Colin Kinley, Steven W. Lynn, Jim Kolbe and Lord Robin Renwick.
 The non-independent directors are Mark Morabito, Stephen Twyerould and Mike Haworth.

-Mark Morabito is the Company's Executive Chairman and is also the President & CEO of King & Bay West, and therefore is not considered independent.
+Mark Morabito was the Company's Executive Chairman until January 31, 2016 when he transitioned to become Non-Executive Chairman.
+Mr. Morabito is also the President & CEO of King & Bay West, and therefore is not considered independent.
 Stephen Twyerould is the President & CEO of the Company and therefore is not considered independent.
 Michael Haworth is the Managing Partner of Greenstone Capital LLP and a director of Greenstone Management Limited, the general partner of Greenstone.
-Greenstone, is the beneficial owner of 32,469,507 Common Shares representing approximately 28.16% of the issued and outstanding Common Shares and has certain rights under the Greenstone IR Agreement.
+Greenstone, is the beneficial owner of 55,550,869 Common Shares representing approximately 40.11% of the issued and outstanding Common Shares and has certain rights under the Greenstone IR Agreement.
 Therefore, Mr. Haworth is not considered independent.